frostbleed/RSO/README.md

-# RSO
+# Radio Switchboard Operator
-CENTCOM Bot for SWAT
+Central Communications Server Bot for the Special Weapons and Tactics Team

 This is for a ROBLOX Discord server related to Nightgaladeld's USA.